Oriana Bandiera

 Richard Blundell

 Professor Sir Richard Blundell, CBE FBA holds the David Ricardo Chair of Political Economy at University College London where he was appointed Professor of Economics in 1984.
-He is Director of the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies (IFS) IFS where he was been Research Director 1986-2016.
-He holds Honorary Doctorates from the University of St.Gallen; Norwegian School of Economics NHH; University of Mannheim; Universita della Svizzera; University of Bristol; and University of Venice Ca’Foscari.
-He has held visiting professor positions at UBC, MIT, Chicago, Northwestern, TSE and Berkeley.
-He was Knighted in the 2014 New Years Honours list for services to Economics and Social Science; he was awarded the CBE in 2006.
+He is Director of the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies (IFS) IFS where he was been Research Director from 1986 until 2016.
+He holds Honorary Doctorates from the University of St.Gallen; Norwegian School of Economics NHH; University of Mannheim; Universita Della Svizzera; University of Bristol; and the University of Venice Ca’Foscari.

 Markus P. Goldstein

 Markus Goldstein is a lead economist in the Office of the Chief Economist’s Office for Africa at the World Bank, where he leads the Gender Innovation Lab.
-A development economist with experience working in Sub-Saharan Africa, East Asia, and South Asia, his current research centers on issues of gender and economic activity, focusing on agriculture and small scale enterprises.
-He is currently involved in a number of impact evaluations on these topics across Africa.
+A development economist with experience working in Sub-Saharan Africa, East Asia, and South Asia, his current research centers on issues of gender and economic activity, focusing on agriculture and small-scale enterprises.
+He is currently involved in several impact evaluations on these topics across Africa.

 Goldstein has taught at the London School of Economics, the University of Ghana, Legon, and Georgetown University.
 He holds a PhD from the University of California, Berkeley.